riteshapatel/vrtxapp/README.md

 ### App configuration

 Setup NGINX with gunicorn proxy.
 Fire up app @ http://localhost:8080/.
-If all setup correctly you should see a app login page.
+If all setup correctly you should see the app login page.

 ### App login